-Due to the impact of the COVID19 virus, the IASP Asia Pacific Conference Organising Committee have rescheduled the Conference to November 22nd – 24th, 2020 at the Taipei World Trade Center.
+Due to the impact of the COVID19 virus, the IASP Asia Pacific Conference Organising Committee have rescheduled the Conference to November 23rd – 24th, 2020 at the Taiwan International Convention Center.
+This will be a Hybrid event with recordings available to all registered delegates post conference.

 The following range of topics should be considered: Epidemiology, Social Risk Factors, Suicide and Gender, Law and Ethics, Vulnerable Groups, Suicide and Religion, Psychological Factors, Suicide, Depression and Anxiety, Resilience/Protective Factors, Media and the Internet, Military and Police, Lived Experience, Suicide Survivors, Non-suicidal Self-harm, Schizophrenia / Psychotic Disorders, Traumatic Stress, Substance Abuse, Personality Disorders, Psychological Autopsy, Risk Assessment Methods, Crisis Interventions, National Strategies, Psychotherapy, Diagnostic Concepts and Nomenclature, Psychopharmacology, Postvention, Chain of Care, Restriction to Means, Educational Programmes.